-How a Fort Worth or Bedford divorce attorney gets a judgment for unpaid child support in Tarrant County
+How a divorce attorney gets a judgment for unpaid child support in Texas

 Let’s start out talking about how we get to a judgment for unpaid child support.
 When child support goes unpaid the Texas Family Code provides procedures for a child support enforcement.
 These remedies include jail time, probation, wage withholding and judgments collected against the obligor’s property.
 Frequently obligors do not have assets to satisfy the unpaid child support.
 Collecting against future wages through increased wage withholding is often a better solution.